-In Robotics & Space Operations, we enable humanity's exploration of space by providing autonomous robotics and vision sensors that operate in space and on the surfaces of the Moon and Mars.
-Our industry leading, end-to-end design, manufacturing and operations capabilities are critical for advanced space applications including space station operations, on-orbit servicing, manufacturing and assembly, space tourism and space mining.
-Our products include: robotic arms, electro-optic and light detection and ranging ("LiDAR") sensors, robotic interfaces, tooling, robotic ground stations and operations services, vision and targeting systems, guidance/navigation/control subsystems, and rover locomotion subsystems.
+In Robotics & Space Operations, we enable humanity's exploration and development of space infrastructure by providing autonomous robotics and vision sensors that operate in space and on the surfaces of the Moon and Mars.
+Our industry leading, end-to-end design and operations capabilities are critical for advanced space applications including space station operations, in-space servicing, assembly and manufacturing, space tourism and space mining.
+Our products include: robotic arms, robotic interfaces, tooling, robotic ground control stations and operations services, electro-optic and light detection and ranging ("LiDAR") sensors, vision and targeting systems, guidance/navigation/control subsystems, and planetary rover locomotion subsystems.

 Demand for space robotics and mission-support services is primarily driven by ISS activities and lunar and deep space exploration.
 The increase in the number of satellites and other spacecraft is driving demand for emerging solutions in on-orbit servicing (e.g., the upgrade and repair, relocation and refueling of satellites in orbit) and manufacturing.
-We have a long history in space robotics, having developed the Canadarms for NASA's Space Shuttle program, and the Canadarm2 and Dextre robotic systems which are currently in service on the ISS.
-We provided robotics operations capabilities and sensors for numerous Space Shuttle missions and have supported Canadarm2 and Dextre operations on the ISS for the past 20 years.
-As a result of this work, our experience spans over 3 million hours of technical support to on-orbit robotic operations.
-We are now working on the Canadarm3 program, our third generation Canadarm that will provide AI-based robotics for the Gateway.
+We have a long history in space robotics, having developed the Canadarms for NASA's Space Shuttle program, and Canadarm2, which is currently in service on the ISS.
+We have provided robotics on over 100 space shuttle missions and sensors, which supported 49 space shuttle and ISS missions and have supported Canadarm, Canadarm2 and Dextre (a space robotic system also known as the Special Purpose Dexterous Manipulator) operations on the ISS for the past 20 years.
+As a result of this work, our experience spans over three million hours of technical support to on-orbit robotic operations.
+We are now working on the Canadarm3 program, our third generation Canadarm that will provide AI-based robotics for the NASA-led Gateway, the lunar-orbiting outpost of the Artemis program.

-We designed and built the robotic system on the Orbital Express mission, which enabled the world's first autonomous on-orbit servicing demonstration, and have developed full interface solutions for on-orbit refueling for most western nation satellites in GEO that were launched without refueling interfaces.
-We are now engaging in future space missions where our technology and on-orbit experience provide the foundation to deliver innovative solutions for space infrastructure servicing, assembly and maintenance, including the construction of commercial human habitats in space.
+We designed and built Orbital Express, the robotics system that enabled the world's first autonomous on-orbit servicing demonstration, and have developed full interface solutions for on-orbit refueling for most western nation satellites in GEO.
+We are now engaging in future missions for on-orbit assembly where our technology and on-orbit experience provide the foundation to deliver innovative solutions for space infrastructure assembly and maintenance, including the autonomous construction of human habitats in space.

 Our LiDAR sensors are critical to rendezvous, docking, inspection, and landing activities as part of on-orbit and planetary missions.
 These sensors are used today to dock spacecraft with the ISS, and next-generation versions will be used to land spacecraft on the Moon and Mars.
-Since 2008, we have provided key sensors and robotics to Mars missions, including the ExoMars Rover, the Phoenix Lander and the Curiosity Rover.
-We built the LiDAR instrument for the OSIRIS-Rex mission that completed a scan of asteroid Bennu from 300 kilometres away, the world's first 3D scan of an asteroid from an orbiting spacecraft.
-MDA sensors have been operational on 8 missions for NASA's Cygnus spacecraft.
+We have developed technology for multiple Mars missions, including the Phoenix Lander, the Curiosity Rover and the ExoMars Rover, with our sensors first operating on Mars in 2008.
+We built the LiDAR instrument for the OSIRIS-Rex mission that completed the world's first 3D scan of an asteroid from an orbiting spacecraft.
+MDA sensors have been operational on eight missions for NASA's Cygnus spacecraft.

-We also develop commercial space robotic solutions that serve the needs of the emerging commercial space marketplace.
-Our products and services support logistics delivery, satellite servicing, debris removal, relocation of assets, in-space assembly, and infrastructure maintenance.
-We have developed integrated space robotic systems, technologies, interfaces, tools, operational techniques, and control algorithms to enable cost-effective solutions for commercial space endeavours.
+We also develop commercial space robotic solutions that serve the evolving needs of the new space market.
+Our products and services support logistics delivery, satellite servicing, debris removal, relocation of assets, and infrastructure maintenance.
+We have developed integrated space robotic systems, technologies, interfaces, tools, operational techniques, and control algorithms to enable the commercial space opportunity of on-orbit servicing using strategic intellectual property developed through years of R&D activities.

-Our principal customers in our Robotics & Space Operations business are Canadian, U.S. and international government agencies, including CSA and NASA, as well as a wide variety of commercial customers in multiple markets, including Maxar, Northrop Grumman, Airbus, Intuitive Machines, Astroscale, and MELCO.
+Our principal customers in our Robotics & Space Operations business are Canadian, U.S. and international government agencies, including the CSA, NASA, UKSA and ESA, as well as a wide variety of commercial customers in multiple markets, including Axiom Space, Northrop Grumman, Maxar, Airbus, Intuitive Machines, Astroscale and MELCO.